 The following chart illustrates the average calendar month gain for the Russell 2000 since 1978.

-The chart illustrates that the Russell 2000 has tended to enter its weakest phase of the year (on average) during the calendar month of September.
+The chart illustrates that the Russell 2000 has tended to enter its strongest phase of the year (on average) during the calendar month of November.

-In fact, September and October have been the worst two calendar months for small-caps over the past four-plus decades.
+In fact, November and December have been the best two calendar months for small-caps over the past four-plus decades.

 What is the Russell 2000?